Pre-Wired Guitar wiring harness | ES-335, ES-330 & Casino kit | Right Handed & Left Handed

 Centre of neck tone pot to jack socket - 65mm

 First up, what does it do?
-A Treble Bleed kit takes the 'high' treble tone frequencies out of the circuit at the volume pot, and puts them back in the circuit as the signal leaves the volume pot.
+A Treble Bleed kit takes the 'high' treble tone frequencies that would otherwise be lost whilst rolling the volume pot down, out of the circuit at the volume pot, and puts them back in the circuit as the signal leaves the volume pot.
 This means the treble frequencies are prevented from naturally bleeding out of the circuit as your turn your volume pot down.
-The result is a smoothed out treble and a more uniform tone from 1 to 10.
+The result is a smoothed out treble and a more uniform (compared to a circuit without) tone from 1 to 10.
 Reducing the treble drop out as the volume pot rolls off.
 Some guitar players wouldn't be without a treble bleed, and many have never used one on their guitars.
-Truth is, it is very much personal preference.
-I personally don't use a treble bleed mod on any of my guitars, and this is just due to the way I play.
-If you like the idea of retaining treble as you roll your volume pot down, then a treble bleed is for you!
+Truth is, it is very much personal preference. and there really isn't a right or wrong choice as standard, but more so how you like to control your guitar via the pots.

 Righty or Southpaw, the choice is there to suit however your play!